Human rights in Thailand: Right of asylum

 Human rights NGOs consider Thailand "...a place that's no longer safe for refugees."
-Since the 2014 Thai coup d'état, Thailand has sent 109 Uighurs back to China and a further 52 have been detained for about five years.
+Since the 2014 Thai coup d'état, Thailand has sent 109 Uighurs back to China, and a further 52 Uighurs have been detained for approximately five years.
 Gulenists have been refouled to Turkey and others to repressive regimes in the Middle East.

-Vietnamese journalist Truong Duy Nhat has been detained in Hanoi (as acknowledged by Vietnamese authorities) after being picked up on 26 January 2019 in Bangkok, right after filing for refuge with the United Nations High Commissioner for Refugees (UNHCR).
-Thai authorities are now being pressured to investigate Thai police involvement in the abduction and detention of Nhat, according to human rights NGO Amnesty International.
+Vietnamese journalist Truong Duy Nhat has been detained in Hanoi (as acknowledged by Vietnamese authorities) after being picked up on 26 January 2019 in Bangkok, shortly after filing for refuge with the United Nations High Commissioner for Refugees (UNHCR).
+Thai authorities are being pressured to investigate Thai police involvement in the abduction and detention of Nhat, according to Amnesty.

 Burmese refugees

-Burmese refugees in Thailand can stay in one of the refugee camps along the border with Burma, which protect them from arrest and summary removal to Burma but they lack freedom to move or work.
-Or, they can live and work outside the camps, but typically without recognized legal status of any kind, leaving them at risk of arrest and deportation.
-From 2005 to 2011, more than 76,000 Burmese refugees were resettled from the border camps to third countries, though the total number of camp residents has remained at about 140,000.
+Burmese refugees in Thailand can remain in one of the refugee camps along Thailand's border with Burma, which protect them from arrest and summary removal to Burma, but they lack the freedom to move or work.
+Alternatively, they can live and work outside the camps, but typically without any recognised legal status, leaving them at risk of arrest and deportation.
+From 2005 to 2011, more than 76,000 Burmese refugees were resettled from border camps to third countries, though the total number of camp residents has remained at about 140,000.

-Camp refugees who venture out of the camps are regarded by the Thai government as illegal aliens and are subject to arrest.
-Thai police or paramilitaries regularly apprehend camp residents and either return them to camp if the refugees pay sufficient bribes, or send them to one of Thailand's Immigration Detention Centers and then deport them to Burma.
-Refugees in the camps find themselves subject to abuse and exploitation at the hands of other refugees.
-Refugees working as camp security as well as camp leaders and camp residents with hidden connections to ethnic armed groups inside Burma all wield power in the camps.
+Refugees who venture out of the camps are regarded by the Thai government as illegal aliens and are subject to arrest.
+Thai police or paramilitaries regularly apprehend camp residents and take one of two actions: return them to camp if the refugees pay sufficient bribes, or send them to one of Thailand's immigration detention centres and then deport them to Burma.
+Refugees in the camps are subject to abuse and exploitation at the hands of other refugees.
+Refugees working as camp security – as well as camp leaders and camp residents with hidden connections to ethnic armed groups inside Burma – wield power in the camps.

 Justice system

-A mourner at Chiang Mai University holding a sign portraying Khanakorn's selfie and his quote reading "Bring back the judge his verdict.
+A mourner at Chiang Mai University, holding a sign showing Khanakorn's selfie and his quotation "Bring back the judge his verdict.
 Bring back the citizens their justice."

-Thailand has serious problems in its justice system including the judiciary, reflected in the Suicide of Khanakorn Pianchana, a Thai judge who made a suicide attempt in October 2019 in order to protest against interference in the judiciary system, and died in a second, fatal suicide attempt in March 2020, after being subject to investigations following his actions.
+Thailand has serious problems with its justice system, including the judiciary.
+This situation is reflected in the suicide of Khanakorn Pianchana: he was a Thai judge who attempted suicide in October 2019 to protest against interference in the judicial system; he died in a second, fatal attempt in March 2020, after being subject to investigations following his actions.
 At the time of his first suicide attempt, he was a senior judge in the Yala Provincial Court in southern Thailand.